kaarthikvm/shell_scripting/README.md

  Eg: 6:Lisa peaches 7
-     7:Lisa peacaaabches 7  => Selects acaaab and it wont select 'c' as next letter is 'h' and n=2 in pattern How it works ==> Take each character and apply it and check for next subsequent character is with in range
+     7:Lisa peacaaabches 7  => Selects acaaab and it wont select 'c' as next letter is 'h' and n=2 in pattern How it works ==> Take each character and apply it and check for next subsequent character is with in range Note : PLEASE USE EGREP for everything as it applies recursive expression

  [a-d] range selection